ssire/axel/README.md

 We currently do not have strong coding conventions as you will see by yourself when browsing the source code, however respect at least that one:
 **Soft Tabs at 2 spaces per Tab !**.

+Each plugin should be documented in a self-describing template file inside the templates/plugins folder.

+Each filter should be documented in a self-describing template file inside the templates/filters folder.